pesto-students/studentplus-frontend-team2-sai-chaitanya/README.md

 Manager : zehen@gm.com
 Password: 8K29fAv5@987

-Admin : To be announced
+Admin : To be announced in next phase.